Ford Fairmont: Venezuela

-A version of the Fairmont was manufactured in Venezuela where it was sold as the Ford Zephyr.
+A version of the Fairmont was manufactured in Venezuela where it was sold initially as such and later as the Ford Zephyr.
 The Ford Futura was also sold as an individual model without Fairmont badging.

 Reception

 Contemporary reviews were generally favorable, with many commenting on the "European" feel of the car and comparing it to the Volvo 200 series.

 The 1978 Fairmont has been called the "most efficient Ford family (sedan) ever built from a space-per-weight perspective."

 Motorsports

 In 1978 Bob Glidden campaigned an NHRA Pro Stock Futura powered by a Cleveland V8.
 The car won its debut race on 8 July 1978 at the Edgewater Winston Championship Series, where it also set a national record.
 Additional wins followed at the NHRA Grandnational, U.S. Nationals, Fall Nationals, World Finals and Beech Bend WCS.
 Glidden won his third national championship title with the car.
 The Futura was retired at the end of the 1978 season.